sergei-mironov/litrepl/README.md

 Installation
 ------------

-The repository includes a Python application and Vim plugin.
-The Python part could be installed with `pip install`.
-The Vim plugin requires just copying or using plugin manager like `Plug`.
-Both parts rely on certain UNIX tools visible in the system `PATH`.
+The repository includes a Python tool and an interface Vim plugin.
+The Python part should be installed with `pip install` as usual.
+The Vim part requires plugin manager like `Plug` or hand-copying files to a .vim config folder.

-The generic installation procedure is:
+The generic installation procedure is fllows:

-<details><summary>Pip and Plug</summary><p>
+<details><summary>Pip-install and Plug</summary><p>

 Instructions for the Python Pip and [Vim Plug](https://github.com/junegunn/vim-plug):